tobidave/Country-Guide/README.md

 ### Futher Documentation
-i would be scaling the view to all types in the later future adding map views for location documentation
+i would be scaling the view to all types in the later future.

+adding map views for location documentation.